Skip to Main Navigation | Skip to Content

 1. Seek help - early and often

+Yes.
 Please do not submit directly to funding agencies or to contract sponsors.
-Sponsored Programs must review and approve all funding requests prior to submission of your application to any type of funding agency.
-OSP has the final signature authority for all types of extramural funding, as these are legal agreements between the university and an extramural entity.
+The Office of Sponsored Programs must review and approve all funding requests prior to submission to any type of funding agency.
+The Office of Sponsored Programs has the final signature authority for all types of external funding as these are legal agreements between the university and an external entity.
 These requests can include grants, contracts, subcontracts, clinical trial agreements, fellowships, and cooperative agreements.

-When you apply for extramural funds, allow enough time for the review and approval by first, your department, and then OSP.
-Work with your department to determine the time required to review and electronically approve your project.
-OSP needs at least five business days to process your application and submit it to the funding agency.
+When you apply for external funds, allow enough time for the review and approval by first, your department, and then the Office of Sponsored Programs.
+Work with your department to determine the time required to review and approve your project.
+The Office of Sponsored Programs needs at least five business days to process your application and submit it to the funding agency.

 As a Principal Investigator, you are held responsible and accountable for managing all aspects of your research, including the financial obligations.
 Your application for funds must reflect good judgment, scientific and financial integrity.
 To this end, you will be expected to

-If you have never had a grant before at UCM and you are not a budget manager for any other unit, you should request Finance Access through Accounting Services.
-There is a form to be completed and sent that can be found here.
+If you have never had a grant before at UCM and you are not a budget manager for any other unit, you should request Finance Access through Accounting Services by completing and submitting the form found here .

-You can look up your budget balance by knowing your grant code, fund code, and organization code in either Self-Service or Native Banner to query for your information.
-Contact OSP and someone will be glad to walk you through this process.
-OSP will also send out to you a report during the first week of each month that provides you with budget summary information.
-Please note that Banner is live data, so every time something is process in AP, Procurement, etc., it will reduce your budget available instantaneously.
-So any report that you receive could be ‘out of date’ within minutes.
+You can look up your budget balance by entering your grant code, fund code, and organization code in Banner Self-Service.
+Contact the Office of Sponsored Programs and we will be glad to walk you through this process.
+The Office of Sponsored Programs will also send to you a report during the first week of each month that provides you with budget summary information.
+Please note that Banner is live data, so every time something is processed in Accounts Payable, Procurement, etc., it will reduce your available budget instantaneously.
+So any report you receive could be ‘out of date’ within minutes.

 The web reports created by Accounting Services may not be completely accurate on your grant.
 These reports run on a fiscal year basis, and if your grant crosses fiscal years the information will not be complete.
 However, the Transaction Detail report will contain accurate monthly detail as will the Labor Detail report.

-Its important to work with your Program Administrator regarding cash cost share.
-Specific account codes have been developed in order to record cash cost share, so regular transfer codes are not used.
-Your IDT cannot be completed like you would for departmental transactions.
+It's important to work with the Office of Sponsored Programs regarding cash cost share.
+Specific account codes have been developed to record cash cost share.

 Cash cost share consists of any purchase where UCM pays the bill, including salaries.
-Once a project has been funded and has cash cost share, arrangements will be made to reduce the departmental budget.
-For salaries, the labor distribution for an employee will be updated to reflect work on the grant and budget will be moved from the department in order to cover the expense.
-This allows for all costs of an externally funded project to be accounted for in the foapal set up for the project.
+Once a project has been funded by an external agency and has cash cost share, arrangements will be made to reduce the departmental budget.
+For salaries, the labor distribution for an employee will be updated to reflect work on the grant and funds will be moved from the departmental budget to cover the expense.
+This allows for all costs of an externally funded project to be accounted for in the budget set up for the project.